 How Much Does a Facelift Cost?

 A facelift is often performed with other procedures, making the cost vary with each patient.
 Additionally, each patient’s procedure is as individual as they are.
-If the procedure is done for cosmetic reasons, it is unlikely that health insurance will cover any of the price.
+If the procedure is done for cosmetic reasons, it is unlikely that health insurance will cover any of the prices.
 However, if a facelift is done for reconstructive reasons as a result of a birth defect or trauma to the face, insurance may offer coverage for part or all of the cost.

 After a Facelift

-Following a facelift procedure, there is some swelling, numbness and discomfort.
+Following a facelift procedure, there is some swelling, numbness, and discomfort.
 Patients are usually prescribed oral medication and antibiotics to prevent any discomfort and infection during the recovery process.
-Depending on the extent of the procedure, there may be some restriction of facial movements.
+Depending on the extent of the procedure, there may be some restrictions on facial movements.
 It is important to keep the head elevated during the first few days until the initial swelling goes down.

 Within a week, patients may resume light activities and return to work in two to four weeks.
 It takes several weeks for swelling and incision lines to go away.
 The improvement continues over the following months.

 Getting Back to Normal After a Facelift

 Most patients return to work and normal activities within two to four weeks.
 Any bruising can be camouflaged with makeup.
-If you exercise on a regular basis, this can also be resumed within about four weeks.
+If you exercise regularly, this can also be resumed within about four weeks.
 It is important to understand that the full results of a facelift typically take time to come to full fruition, making it vital to have realistic expectations and a healthy attitude about having a facelift.